Cedars Gateway Preserve

 The Unknown Cedars

 Conservation of The Cedars has been a priority for Sonoma Land Trust for many years.
 In 2007, we purchased 40 acres at the gateway to the region as part of our overall effort to create an ecological and scientific preserve there.
-The Land Trust drafted The Cedars Conservation Plan in 2009 that identified high priority conservation targets, and then spearheaded several key acquisitions, permanently protecting hundreds of acres of this very sensitive landscape.
+We drafted The Cedars Conservation Plan in 2009, identifying high-priority conservation targets, and then managed several key acquisitions, permanently protecting hundreds of acres of this very sensitive landscape.

 The extraordinary 500-acre main canyon of The Cedars was purchased for conservation years ago by renowned botanists Roger Raiche and David McCrory, who generously made the property available for scientific research.
 In 2012, Sonoma Land Trust, in collaboration with the Gordon and Betty Moore Foundation, the California Coastal Conservancy and Save the Redwoods, arranged for the purchase of the property and its transfer to the Bureau of Land Management for permanent protection, adding to the adjacent 1,500 acres the Bureau already owned.